cylixlee/ruslox/README.md

 About all possible error codes Ruslox may report, please see [Error Codes](./Error%20Codes.md).

 ## Acknowledgements
 Learning and crafting compilers and interpreters (VMs) makes a lot of fun, but it may be a little bit frustrating when you're newcomers.
-There're some of my friends who helped me to overcome the learning curve and offered many useful ideas (with no particularly order):
+There're some of my friends who helped me to overcome the learning curve and offered many useful ideas.

+With no particularly order:
 - [KumaWang](https://github.com/KumaWang)
 - [ScSofts](https://github.com/ScSofts)